So you want to learn Italian? Great! But what's the best way?

 You could start with our fairy tales in Italian, or the stories on our sister site, The Fable Cottage.
 They come with slow audio so you can listen as you read.

 Children's stories can be wonderful for the relatively simple language, but beware of the original versions of traditional fairy tales which might use antiquated language.
-The stories on our site use more useful, modern language.
+The stories on our site and The Fable Cottage use more useful, modern language.

 A really great resource for dipping your toes into real-world Italian media is FluentU.